mlueckel/PlanTUS/README.md

 trimesh        # surface reconstruction/smoothing
-vtk            # 3D rendering (the interactive viewer, always used) PyQt5          # GUI for the interactive viewer (PySide6 also supported, tried first) antspyx        # imported as `ants`; needed for k-Plan result registration and ImageTransform_4kPlan.py
+vtk            # 3D rendering (the interactive viewer, always used) PyQt5          # GUI for the interactive viewer (PySide6 also supported, tried first)
 ```

 Optional: